 Drones give applicators an opportunity to manage fields acre by acre instead of one solution for the entire field.

 But maximizing efficiency doesn’t stop at drone application.
-When using the right tools on the right fields, a drone allows the planes and ground rigs to stick to large, obstacle-free fields.
+When using the right tools on the right fields, a drone allows planes and ground rigs to stick to large, obstacle-free fields.

 “Planes don’t like doing fields where there are a lot of trees or fewer acres.
 It’s just unsafe, and it takes more time to do the job than it’s really worth,” says Noll.
 “As far as a ground rig, if there are a lot of trees or obstacles, they’re more likely to damage their boom.
 If it’s hard to get to or if the field is too wet or roads are too muddy, it’s hard for a ground rig to complete.”

-And leveraging drones for trials — which tend to be on smaller fields — is another smart way to maximize efficiency
+And leveraging drones for trials — which tend to be on smaller fields — is another smart way to maximize efficiency for any drone spraying business.

 “Producers have more awareness of drones these days, so we get a lot of customers just by word of mouth,” says Noll.
 “But we really get to show off when we lead demonstrations.”